-Dealing With Emotional Flooding For HSPs
+Dealing With Emotional Flooding For HSPS

 Wondering how to deal with flooding?
 Relax.
 We’ve got you covered.
 Here are 7 effective strategies to help you decompress when you feel emotionally flooded.

-#1 Excuse Yourself
+#1 Excuse yourself.

 If you feel overwhelmed or have a panic attack, calmly remove yourself from the scenario.

 It is okay to excuse yourself for a few moments, collect your thoughts, calm yourself down and then go back, if and when you are ready.
-You can take a short break to the washroom, the cafeteria, the parking lot or any place you feel comfortable with.
+You can take a short break to the washroom, the cafeteria, the parking lot, or any place you feel comfortable with.
 Take some time off.
 Call a family member or friend.
 Listen to some music.
-Do whatever that works for you.
-Understand that you have the option to leave, if you need to.
+Do whatever works for you.

-#2 Just Breathe
+#2 Just breathe.

 You may have heard this one before.
 But that’s because it IS the most effective and easiest panic and stress reduction technique available to us at any given time.